 - The Eco Bath Company sell therapeutic, calming bath bombs either individually or by the kilo for the heavy-duty soakers among us.

-Wendy has a great guide to plastic-free toilet paper, that is a lot of food for thought.
+Wendy has a great guide to plastic-free toilet paper, which is a lot of food for thought.
 I haven’t decided which option to switch to, it seems like there is a lot to consider!

 I hope this guide on how to reduce plastic in the bathroom helps you make a few changes to your bathroom shopping list.
 A lot of Lush products have been included here.
 This is because I depend on their products every single morning and I am a sucker for convenience.
 Being able to get everything in one place is very appealing!
 This by no means makes them the only or best product available – but they work for me!